WilliamKwanProgramming/options-pricing-algorithm/README.md

 # Options Pricing Model

 This repository provides tools for evaluating the fair value of financial options—contracts that grant their holders the right (but not the obligation) to buy or sell an underlying asset at a set strike price before expiration.
 The project includes implementations of the Black-Scholes analytic formula, binomial tree models, and related utilities, as well as interactive web UIs built with Streamlit.
+This project was a final project for a CS course at UofT.

 ## Black-Scholes Model (1973)